Handheld PC: History and definitions

 After 2000, the handheld PC segment practically halted, replaced by other forms and continuing only as a niche, although later communicators such as Nokia E90 or Toshiba Portégé G910 can be considered to be of the same class.
 On the other hand, ultra-compact laptops capable of running common x86-compatible desktop operating systems have been typically classified as subnotebooks.
 Microsoft's ultra-mobile PC brought x86-based Windows — typically the modern definition of 'PC' — to palm sized mobile devices for the first time and these have also been referred to as handheld PCs.
-The Steam Deck has rekindled interest in "handheld" PCs since 2021, specifically for gaming, designed with a gamepad integrated for video games although it does not have a keyboard.
 Other modern examples include handheld devices aimed at hobbyists, such as devices by GamePad Digital including the GPD Win, and the uConsole by ClockworkPi.